 Mechanical Design Engineer

 With over a decade of design experience in system, component, and tool design, I have developed an aptitude for supporting healthy team dynamics and creativity.
-My experiences have instilled in me the values of good leadership that builds people up.
+My experiences have instilled in me the values of good leadership that encourages and empowers others.

-I am versed in part fabrication processes of injection molding, sheet metal, spring forming, CNC, cables, thick film, and PCBs and utilize good CAD practices, tolerancing, stress analysis, thermal evaluation, RF shielding, and robust verification testing to produce quality innovative products our customers can depend on
+I am versed in part fabrication processes of injection molding, sheet metal, spring forming, CNC, cables, thick film, and PCBs and I utilize good CAD practices, tolerancing, stress analysis, thermal evaluation, RF shielding, and robust verification testing to produce quality innovative products consumers can depend on

 Project Portfolio